garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

     }
     ```

 23. Push your changes to the remote repository.
-When prompted for the repository password, enter ***"Change.Me.123"***:
+If prompted for the repository password, enter ***"Change.Me.123"***:

     ```bash
     svn add Jenkinsfile --force
     svn commit -m "Added SonarQube analysis stage." --non-interactive --username 'svnuser' --password 'Change.Me.123'
     ```

 24. Go back to Jenkins, wait two minutes for Jenkins to contact the SVN server, then refresh the page.
-Another build should appear under **Build History**, along with the **Stage View**:
+Another build should appear under **Build History**, along with the **Stage View**.

     > **NOTE** - If refresh does not work, click on **Build Now**.